-Graduates of this degree program learn to manage accounts receivable, accounts payable, and payroll.
-They learn to prepare tax returns, prepare and analyze financial statements, and use computer applications proficiently.
-They know financial and managerial accounting concepts as related to the business environment.
-They value critical-thinking and communication skills and the ability to relate accounting concepts to the world around them.
+Graduates of this program know financial and managerial accounting concepts pertaining to the business environment.
+They can manage accounts receivable, accounts payable, and payroll.
+They can also prepare tax returns, prepare and analyze financial statements, and use computer applications proficiently.
+Graduates value critical thinking, communication,